Join Online Classes to Sway your Feet to the Rhythm

 Reqa: The handwriting style is derived from the Naskh and thuluth scripts.
 The font is simple with short strokes and small flourishes.
 The curves are densely structured and the letter Alif is never written with barbed heads

-Muhaqqaq:It’s considered as the most beautiful and difficult script.
+Muhaqqaq:It’s considered the most beautiful and difficult script.
 It is largely restricted to short ayahs and phrases

 Diwani is a cursive style of Arabic calligraphy.
 The script gained its popularity during the reign of Suleyman I The magnificent (1520-1566) in the Ottoman Empire.
 A Diwani text represented the authority of the Sultan and the Ottoman state.